 Monica and Madelaine.
 Panama.

-Monica also received the highest entrance examination score ever recorded in the history of the Technological University of Panama and was awarded a full 4-year college scholarship!
+Monica also received one of the highest entrance examination scores ever recorded in the history of the Technological University of Panama, and was awarded a full 4-year college scholarship!
+In her own words,”

 “The town where I’m from, San Miguelito, has the highest violence in the province.
 My town showed me the consequences of not studying and taking wrong decisions.
 All my life, I had to stay home because of the violence, so books became my friends.
 I am really grateful to all the people involved in my academic, moral, and social education like my family, Badi School.
 I also appreciate the institutions that introduced me to research and science, as I think through scientific research I can positively impact my society.”